Director of Finance

-Reporting to the Vice President for Finance & Administration, the Director of Finance (DFA) is part of a Division that includes 5 operating units—Administrative Services, Finance, Human Resources, Information Technology, and Meeting & Events.
+Reporting to the Vice President for Finance & Administration, the Director of Finance (DFA) is part of a division that includes 5 operating units—Administrative Services, Finance, Human Resources, Information Technology, and Meeting & Events and serves on the Management Team for the Division.
 The DFA is responsible for overseeing and managing the Institute’s accounting and budgeting functions, grants management, financial reporting, audit and tax preparation, treasury and strategic cash management, accounts payable, accounts receivable, general ledger, and month-end closings.
-The DFA serves as a thought partner on financial matters to the VP of F&A and supervises a team of junior and senior-level accounting staff.
+The DFA serves as a thought partner on financial matters to the VP of F&A and supervises a 5-person team of junior and senior-level accounting staff, the budget and grants administrator and the contract specialist.

 Financial Management and Accounting